The Boys

 DC’s Watchmen is perhaps the most famous example, but there have been others.
 Even legitimate superhero narratives in Marvel and DC have poked around the dangers of unchecked superhuman beings.
 Captain America: Civil War explored the theme of how a world would deal with, essentially, god-like vigilantes (well-meaning tho’ they might be).

-But The Boys feels bleeding-edge relevant, too—an exploration of hypocrisy and dubious authority that contains feints toward everything from police brutality to the #MeToo movement to corporate oligarchy.
-Power corrupts people, The Boys suggests, be they superheroes or business syndicates.
+But The Boys feels bleeding-edge relevant, too—an exploration of hypocrisy and dubious authority that contains everything from police brutality and the #MeToo movement to corporate oligarchy and, increasingly, Christian nationalism.
+And in more recent seasons, The Boys’ political commentary comes with about as much subtlety as a rocket launch being broadcast through the world’s loudest amplifier.
+Power corrupts people, The Boys will tell you, be they superheroes or business syndicates.
 And it’s an uphill battle to bring the corrupt to justice.

 But The Boys itself may corrupt in a different sort of way.

 The Amazon show is billed as a dark comedy.
 And it is indeed as bleak, cynical and brutal as they come.
-The superheroes here engage in the worst acts you can imagine, from sexual assault to murder, and we see most of those crimes.
+The superheroes here engage in the worst acts you can imagine, from sexual assault to murder, and we see most of those crimes onscreen.
 Bodies explode before our eyes.
-Sex and nudity oozes across the screen.
-(And sometimes these things aren’t mutually exclusive.)
-Even many of the less-heinous heroes come across as rather vile human beings.
+Sex, nudity, LGBT content and even bestiality oozes across the screen.
+Even many of the less heinous “heroes” come across as rather vile human beings.
 And the language—well, let’s just say we’re a long way from Robin shouting, “Holy hand grenades, Batman!”

 “I should’ve done a lot more stuff [when I was younger],” Annie confesses to a fellow supe, “because there is nothing up there.
 There’s nobody in the sky watching over us.
 Not God, not Homelander, not anybody.
 It’s all just … lies.”